Ill-Typed Programs Don't Evaluate: Introduction

 The paper continues by introducing the basic ideas of two-sided typing through a simple, PCF-like programming language in Sections~\ref{sec:prog-lang} and \ref{sec:okay}, before considering the semantics of such systems in Section~\ref{sec:semantics}.
-We then apply the ideas to precise reasoning in a functional programming language with constructors and pattern matching in Section~\ref{sec:constrained-typing}, which we show is sound and has computable inference.
-Section \ref{sec:complements} returns to the simple PCF-like language for an investigation into complements and the success semantics.
+The relationship between the two-sided judgement and complement types is dealt with in Section \ref{sec:complements}, which introduces the success semantics and derives a one-sided system with a true positives theorem.
+Then, in Section~\ref{sec:constrained-typing}, we then turn to an application of two-sided typing, namely automatic and precise reasoning in a functional programming language with constructors and pattern matching.
 Finally, Section~\ref{sec:conclusion} concludes with a review of related work.